 The BLS predicted that open positions for workers in the social and human services assistants industry would increase by 13% from 2018-2028.
 Although the BLS showed that the majority of positions would open up for assistants in mental health fields, it also reported that, due to more and more drug offenders being sentenced to rehab programs in lieu of prison, the need for drug rehab technicians is also increasing.
 This, combined with relatively high rate of turnover, has resulted in the high job growth rate.

-Salary statistics from the BLS show that the average annual salary earned by social and human services assistants throughout the country was $30,830 as of May 2015.
-During that same year, workers at residential intellectual and developmental disability, mental health, and substance abuse facilities earned an average annual salary of $27,850.
-States with the highest average annual salaries in 2015 included Connecticut, California, the District of Columbia, Nevada and New Jersey.
+Salary statistics from the BLS show that the average annual salary earned by social and human services assistants throughout the country was $35,830 as of May 2018.
+During that same year, workers at residential intellectual and developmental disability, mental health, and substance abuse facilities earned an average annual salary of $31,090.
+States with the highest average annual salaries in 2018 included Connecticut, California, the District of Columbia, Alaska and Washington.

 As of 2015, the BLS reports that social and human services employers often prefer to hire candidates who have some college training.
 However, because a few states consider drug rehab technicians to be the equivalent of drug rehabilitation counselors or social workers, standard education requirements vary significantly.
 In some states, drug rehab technicians only need a high school diploma; other states require technicians to hold undergraduate or graduate degrees.
 In addition, licensure as a substance abuse technician or counselor may be required, which usually entails completion of a post-secondary training program and clinical experience hours.